 Lee Founders Award

-Nominations are now open for the 2017 Lee Founders Award.
-Members of the Society are urged to nominate one or more persons for the award.
-Established in 1981, this award is made in recognition of significant lifetime achievements demonstrating a devotion to the SSSP and to the ideals of the founders of the Society and especially to the humanist tradition of Alfred McClung Lee and Elizabeth Briant Lee.
-Past winners have included Thomas C. Hood, Irving Kenneth Zola, Valerie Jenness, Evelyn Nakano Glenn, and Elliot Liebow.
-The award carries a stipend of $500.
+Established in 1981, this award is made in recognition of significant achievements that, over a distinguished career, have demonstrated continuing devotion to the ideals of the founders of the Society and especially to the humanist tradition of Alfred McClung Lee and Elizabeth Briant Lee.

 - Any member of the Society may nominate one or more persons for the award.
 Members of the Lee Founders Award Committee are encouraged to nominate.

-- All online nominations must be accompanied by supporting evidence sufficiently detailed for the committee to render a decision (e.g., a resume; additional supporting description of the nominee’s work, demonstrating that the contributions meet the criteria for nomination).
+- All online nominations must be accompanied by a detailed letter of nomination and supporting evidence sufficiently detailed for the committee to render a decision (e.g., a resume; additional supporting description of the nominee’s work, demonstrating that the contributions meet the criteria for nomination).
 Please include supporting information not covered in a resume.
-List names of colleagues who would be willing and able to write supporting letters upon the request of the committee or include letters of support with your nomination.

 - The nominee must have been an active member of the Society for some years prior to receiving the award.